dozmus/antlr4-macro/README.md

 This project is licensed under the [MIT license](LICENSE).

 ## Usage
-You should add a pre-build event in your IDE of choice to run the antlr4-macro artifact.
+You should add pre-build event(s) in your IDE of choice to run the antlr4-macro artifact.
+More usage information available at `java -jar antlr4-macro.jar -help`

 ## How it works
 You write your grammars in ANTLR4 syntax, however now you can also add